JulieLanthier/git-papers/journal.md

-This is a paper....
+This is our  paper....
-By MEX
+By ME and John

 #Intro